gcosma/COP509/plagiarism/ReadMe.md

 ## Dataset Overview

 ### Learning Tasks

-a.
-What is inheritance in object oriented programming?
+A. What is inheritance in object oriented programming?
-b.
-Explain the PageRank algorithm that is used by the Google search engine.
+B. Explain the PageRank algorithm that is used by the Google search engine.
-c.
-Explain the Vector Space Model that is used for Information Retrieval.
+C. Explain the Vector Space Model that is used for Information Retrieval.
-d.
-Explain Bayes Theorem from probability theory.
+D. Explain Bayes Theorem from probability theory.
-e.
-What is dynamic programming?
+E. What is dynamic programming?

 Each task was designed to:
 - Represent different areas of Computer Science